grnet/nfdhcpd/docs/index.rst

 | If not given the instance's name (hostname) will be used instead.

 In the ipv6 section we define the options related to IPv6 responses.
-Currently nfdhcpd supports IPv6 stateless configuration [3].
-The instance will get an auto-generated IPv6 (MAC to eui64) based on the IPv6 prefix exported by Router Advertisements (O flag set, M flag unset).
-This kind of RA will make instance query for nameservers and domain search list via DHCPv6 request. nfdhcpd, currently and in case of IPv6, is supposed to work on a routed setup where the instances are not on the same collision domain with the external router and thus any RA/NA should be served locally.
+Currently nfdhcpd supports IPv6 stateless configuration [3] with or without DHCPv6.
+The instance will get an auto-generated IPv6 (MAC to eui64) based on the IPv6 prefix exported by Router Advertisements (M flag unset).
+If the O flag is set (`nfdhcpd` is running in `SLAAC+DHCPv6` mode) the RA will make the instance query for nameservers and domain search list via DHCPv6 request. nfdhcpd, currently and in case of IPv6, is supposed to work on a routed setup where the instances are not on the same collision domain with the external router and thus any RA/NA should be served locally.
 Specifically:

 * ``enable_ipv6`` to globally enable/disable IPv6 responses